oitentaetres/Node.js-Contact-List/README.md

 ## Setup and run steps:

-- Use "npm i -s express" and "npm i -s ejs" to install the required Node modules, if needed;
+- Use "npm install" to install all the required Node modules;
 - Use "node index.js" or "npm start" to run the app, which will be listening on the defined port (3001).